speedlab-git/SimCLIP/README.md

 ## Adversarial training

-In this repository, we provide scripts for running adversarial training with `FARE` and `TeCoA` alongside our proposed method, Sim-CLIP.
+In this repository, we provide scripts for running adversarial training with `FARE` and `TeCoA` alongside our proposed method, `Sim-CLIP`.
 We have provided bash scripts for easier execution of these training methods.
 Each script is tailored to run the respective training method with the necessary configurations.
-Navigate to the `bash` folder and execute the desired script to start the training process or use given commands in your terminal

 ### 1. Sim-CLIP<sup>4</sup>